monikase/AI_Ethics/Fairness_Intervention_Playbook/4_POST.md

 1. Split validation dataset by protected attribute groups

 2. For each group:
     a.
 Compute ROC curve across threshold values

 3. For each fairness objective:
     a.
 Identify candidate thresholds satisfying fairness constraints

-4. Select thresholds maximizing utility
+    b.
+From valid thresholds, select the threshold that maximizes utility
+      (e.g., accuracy, profit, or AUC)

-5. Validate thresholds on held-out test data
+4. Evaluate selected thresholds on a held-out test dataset.

+5. Document selected thresholds and resulting fairness–performance trade-offs.

 ---